 When Dusty got on the microphone and told the fans that he had wined and dined with kings and queens, and he’d slept in alleys and ate pork ‘n’ beans, the fans felt that in their hearts and souls.
 That was REAL to them.
 When Dusty won the NWA world title, it was a triumph for the common men and women who plunked down their hard-earned money.
 And in Dusty Rhodes’s hard-luck angles where he couldn’t keep the championship for long or when friends and allies turned against him, they recognized the ups and downs of their own lives.
 He had a visceral, real connection with fans that won’t ever be duplicated.

 He booked Florida and Jim Crockett Promotions in Charlotte, and he was arguably WWWF champion Billy Graham’s best feud, wrestling in bloody brawls with the Superstar all over the Northeast.
 Later on, he had a much-maligned (albeit still legendary) run in the WWF toward the end of his career, a polka-dotted pastiche of the character he’d portrayed throughout much of the 1970s and 80s.

-Dusty Rhodes died two years ago yesterday.
+Dusty Rhodes died two years ago yesterday (as of the day of this writing).
 The wrestling world still feels that loss.